commonmark/commonmark-spec/README.md

 languages: see the `wrappers/` subdirectory for some simple examples.

-The JavaScript implementation is a single JavaScript file, with no dependencies, that can be linked to in an HTML page.
-Here is a simple usage example:
+The JavaScript implementation is a single JavaScript file, with no dependencies, that can be linked into an HTML page.

 ``` javascript
 var reader = new commonmark.DocParser();